How our services make a difference

 Letting the Future In is a service that helps children who’ve been sexually abused begin to rebuild their lives.

-Trained practitioners like Chris work with children and young people aged 4-17.
+Trained practitioners work with children and young people aged 4-17.
 Sometimes they use creative therapy techniques like messy play, writing, storytelling and art.
 Being creative can help young people express the feelings they can’t put in to words.

 This lets them safely work through past experiences, come to understand, and then move on from what’s happened.
 Our evaluation of Letting the Future In has found that children leave the sessions feeling more confident and less guilty, depressed, anxious and angry.